ONTAP 9

 Depending on the controller model, node storage consists of flash disks, capacity drives, or both.
 Network ports on the controller provide access to data.
 Physical storage and network connectivity resources are virtualized, visible to cluster administrators only, not to NAS clients or SAN hosts.

 Nodes in an HA pair must use the same storage system model.
 Otherwise you can use any supported combination of controllers.
-You can scale out for capacity by adding nodes with like storage system models, or for performance by adding nodes with higher-end storage system.
+You can scale out for capacity by adding nodes with like storage system models, or for performance by adding nodes with higher-end storage systems.

 Of course you can scale up in all the traditional ways as well, upgrading disks or controllers as needed.
 ONTAP’s virtualized storage infrastructure makes it easy to move data nondisruptively, meaning that you can scale vertically or horizontally without downtime.